 - The AOS is a fully virtual organization and we support remote work.
 Due to legal and registration requirements, we are unable to hire employees in California or New York.

-The salary range for this position is $65,000-$70,000, depending on experience.
+The salary for this position is $60,000 per year.
+As this salary is linked to secured grant funding, it is non-negotiable.
 AOS also offers generous benefits including annual paid time off, matching contributions to an employee retirement fund, a home office stipend, and a health insurance stipend.

 The American Ornithological Society (AOS) is the world’s largest international member-based society for professionals who study birds and individuals whose work intersects with bird science.
 The AOS supports science that advances the understanding and conservation of birds, promotes broad access to ornithological science, supports ornithologists throughout their career paths, and fosters a welcoming, diverse, supportive, and dynamic ornithological community.
 AOS annually hosts one of the largest international ornithological conferences, often in collaboration with other ornithological or scientific societies.
 AOS publishes two international scientific journals—Ornithology and Ornithological Applications.
 AOS also provides a rich array of grants for students and early-career professionals to support scientific research and participation in AOS’s meeting.
 For more information, see www.americanornithology.org.
 The AOS is an equal opportunity employer.
 We seek and welcome a diverse pool of candidates in this search.